 Many of our documents are available in pdf format.
 You may need to download and install the free Adobe Acrobat Reader software in order to access these documents.

-If you have any difficulty downloading documents from this site please contact email@example.com
+If you have any difficulty downloading or accessing documents published on this site please contact firstname.lastname@example.org

 If you cannot fully access any information on this website please contact email@example.com.